Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/modules/application_commands/options.md

 public class MyCommand : ApplicationCommandsModule
 {
-    [SlashCommand("my_command", "This is description of the command.")] public static async Task MySlashCommand(InteractionContext context, [Option("argument", "This is description of the option.")] string firstParam)
+    [SlashCommand("my_command", "This is description of the command.")] public static async Task MySlashCommand(InteractionContext ctx, [Option("argument", "This is description of the option.")] string firstParam)
     {
-        await context.CreateResponseAsync(InteractionResponseType.ChannelMessageWithSource, new DiscordInteractionResponseBuilder()
+        await ctx.CreateResponseAsync(InteractionResponseType.ChannelMessageWithSource, new DiscordInteractionResponseBuilder()
         {
             Content = firstParam
         });